 A unique advantage that Tier 1 ERP vendors have over smaller vendors is that they tend to have other applications in their portfolio that complement their main ERP system.

-Internally developed cloud services, for instance, streamline the deployment and management of your IT environment as you only have one vendor to deal with.
+For example, many of these vendors have internally-developed cloud services that can streamline the deployment and management of your IT environment because you only have one vendor to deal with.

-Other examples include the Microsoft Office suite of products that can send emails to and from your ERP system and Infor’s artificial intelligence solution that can help analyze the massive amount of data coming from your ERP software.
+Other examples include the Microsoft Office suite of products that can send emails to and from your ERP system and Infor’s artificial intelligence solution that can analyze massive amounts of data within your ERP software.

-When selecting an ERP system from a Tier 1 vendor, consider what other business applications you may replace in the future.
+When selecting an ERP system from a Tier 1 vendor, consider which of your existing business applications you may replace in the future.
 Does the vendor offer those business applications?
-Would it be beneficial to replace legacy systems as part of your ERP project plan?
-What is your digital strategy, and can this vendor be your partner for the long haul?
-These types of questions may help you narrow down your list of potential ERP vendors.
+What is your long-term digital strategy, and can this vendor be your partner for the long haul?

 5. Consider Case Studies and References

-Leveraging these references and case studies, you can determine the kind of implementation partner the vendor is, what their implementation and support process is like and what other applications within their portfolio may add value to your ERP implementation.
+Leveraging these references and case studies, you can determine if a vendor is a good partner, what their implementation process is like, and what other applications may add value to your ERP software implementation.